dashpay/docs/docs/user/wallets/dashcore/coinjoin-instantsend.rst

 implementing user-facing logic and interfaces to continue with transaction processing after payment has been recieved.
-See the :ref:`InstantSend Integration <integration-instantsend>` documentation for more information on how to monitor for InstandSend locks.
+See the :ref:`InstantSend Integration <integration-instantsend>` documentation for more information on how to monitor for InstantSend locks.